x

 1. Interchangeable tips

-If it were to me, I’d only recommend interchangeable tips.
+If it were me, I’d only recommend interchangeable tips.
 Versatility is great for detailed artistry.
 Using different types of tips on the fly is incredibly necessary for more detailed projects.
 Especially if they are more elaborate.

 Cost

-I don’t think the cost matters much if you know what the use case is as all the tools prices are defined by what it can do.
+I don’t think the cost matters much if you know what the use case is as all the tool's prices are defined by what it can do.
 Hence, the value proposition is consistent across the board.

 Related Articles